watsonwork/watsonwork-developer-docs/guides/V1_ActionsEvents.md

 ## Client Action Handler available actions

 There are currently two actions available, `space-app-config-requested` and `team-app-config-requested`.
+Other user actions will soon become available such as clicking on buttons to share resources, etc...

+In Summary: this pattern is utilized by Watson Work Services to allow clients adhering to its programming model to be extensible in their user experience by third party applications.

 | Action                        | Description       |
 | ----------------------------- |:------------------|